sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * web-integration-build: Build development web application for integration tests
 * web-standalone-http-prod: Standalone web frontend (production) with API proxy to a configurable URL
 * web-standalone-http: Standalone web frontend (dev) with API proxy to a configurable URL
+* web-sveltekit-prod-watch: Builds the prod version of the SvelteKit web app and rebuilds on changes
+* web-sveltekit-standalone: Standalone SvelteKit web frontend (dev) with API proxy to a configurable URL
 * web: Enterprise version of the web app
 * worker
 * zoekt-index-0